Eurocc-Italy/dl_tui/README.md

 # dl_tui

-This is the user guide for EuroCC-Italy's Data Lake as a Service Text User Interface (`dl_tui`) Python library.
+This is the user guide for EuroCC-Italy's Data Lake Ready to Use Text User Interface (`dl_tui`) Python library.
 This TUI is used to run queries and processing scripts on the Data Lake files, as well as interacting with the API server administering the Data Lake infrastructure.

-This repository is part of the EuroCC-Italy Data Lake as a Service codebase.
+This repository is part of the EuroCC-Italy Data Lake Ready to Use codebase.
 The repositories in this codebase are:

 - [`dl_tui`](https://github.com/Eurocc-Italy/dl_tui): (Text User Interface)
 - [`dl_api`](https://github.com/Eurocc-Italy/dl_api): (API)